donaldRwilliams/GGMnonreg/README.md

-More recently, graphical modeling has emerged in psychology (Epskamp et al. 2018), where the data is typically long or low-dimensional (*p* \< *n*, Williams et al. 2019, williams\_rethinking).
+More recently, graphical modeling has emerged in psychology (Epskamp et al. 2018), where the data is typically long or low-dimensional (*p* \< *n*, Donald R Williams et al. 2019, @williams\_rethinking).
 The primary purpose of **GGMnonreg** is to provide methods specifically for low-dimensional data (e.g., those common to psychopathology networks).

 ## Supported Models